stelcodes/nuzzle/README.md

 Nuzzle expects to find an EDN map in the file `nuzzle.edn` in your current working directory containing these keys:

 - `:nuzzle/base-url` - URL where site will be hosted.
 Must start with "http://" or "https://".
 Required.
-- `:site-data` - A set of maps describing the structure and content of your website.
-Required.
 - `:nuzzle/render-page` - A fully qualified symbol pointing to your page rendering function.
 Required.
 - `:nuzzle/publish-dir` - A path to a directory to publish the site into.
 Defaults to `"out"`.
 - `:nuzzle/overlay-dir` - A path to a directory that will be overlayed on top of the `:nuzzle/publish-dir` directory as the final stage of publishing.
 Defaults to `nil` (no overlay).